WHO / Mikhail Grigorev

 Complex, interconnected crises, the revolution in artificial intelligence, ageing societies, loneliness, a breakdown in trust in science and in authorities: the WHO European Region is experiencing a time of unprecedented change and turmoil.

-Recognizing these stark realities, WHO and Member States of the Region are embarking on an ambitious and exciting journey to map out the health priorities and collective action needed to provide, promote and protect health for everyone over the next 5 years, and prepare health systems for the long-term opportunities and challenges ahead.
+Recognizing these stark realities, WHO and Member States of the Region began an ambitious and exciting journey at the end of 2024 to map out the health priorities and collective action needed to provide, promote and protect health for everyone in the coming years, and prepare health systems for the long-term opportunities and challenges ahead.

 "In a rapidly changing world, advancing health is a smart investment – key to strengthening individual well-being, enabling economic prosperity, building community resilience, shoring up societal stability, and nurturing solidarity across nations."